grafana/grafana/docs/sources/plugins/catalog.md

 ![Plugin catalog update](/static/img/docs/plugins/plugins-catalog-update-8-1.png)

 ## Uninstall a plugin
+To uninstall a plugin:
 1. In Grafana, [navigate to the Plugin catalog](#plugin-catalog-entry) to view installed plugins.
 1. Click on the plugin logo.
 1. Click **Uninstall**.

-A confirmation message opens notifying that the uninstallation was successful.
+When the update is complete, you see a confirmation message that the uninstall was successful.

 ![Plugin catalog uninstall](/static/img/docs/plugins/plugins-catalog-uninstall-8-1.png)